Who We Are

 - To tell you about changes to your membership

-However, we will never pass your personal data to any third parties except where you have given us permission to do so.
+We will never pass your personal data to any third parties except where you have given us permission to do so.
 For example, where you have signed a petition and are clearly informed that this petition will be presented to a third party.

 When and why we will send you personalised marketing communications

-UK IN EUROPE CAMPAIGN LIMITED will only contact you for marketing purposes, for example, to keep you up to date with our work and our campaigns, or let you know of ways in which you can support that work, where we have your consent or we are otherwise allowed to do so.
+MARCH FOR CHANGE CAMPAIGN LIMITED will only contact you for marketing purposes, for example, to keep you up to date with our work and our campaigns, or let you know of ways in which you can support that work, where we have your consent or we are otherwise allowed to do so.

 We will make it easy for you to tell us if you would like to receive marketing communications from us and hear more about our work and the ways in which you would like to receive this information (post, email, SMS and phone).
 We will not send you marketing material if you tell us that you do not wish to receive it.